AndreOliveira99/memory-game-project/README.md

 This was my first ever project that was made with html css and javascript.

 I got the idea for this game from the youtube channel "freecodecamp.org".
-They had a tutorial on how to make it, so i decided to try to make on my own, and then compare my code with theirs for better learning.
+They had a tutorial on how to make it, so i decided to try to do it on my own, and then compare my code with theirs for better learning.

 The project is a classical memory game (in wich i choose the theme to be animals), and must work the following way: